Homebase: relax and meet with peers and friends

 Who's in the Veteran Community?
 All family members and close friends of all veterans.

 The Oasis Townsville employs a simple framework to gain a comprehensive understanding of an individual's entire situation.
-We call it the 10 Human Needs.
+We call it the Veteran Community Needs.

 Transition, Connection, Integration

 Our Homebase is a place for the veteran community to meet and feel safe among peers and friends.
 We also offer some specific services to support veterans and their families with:

 transition out of the ADF or any other significant transition for that matter,